BigSoftVideo/DOTEbase/dotespace.md

 More than one watch folder is allowed in any DOTEspace so that users can keep their DOTE projects/transcripts in multiple locations and on external mapped drives.
 All that is required is that the DOTE projects/transcripts under each watch folder are to be included in the relevant DOTEspace.
 Individual projects and transcripts can be removed once the DOTEspace is scanned by toggling them off in the DOTEspace viewer.

+It is important to appreciate the [scope of a DOTEspace and other functions](scope.md) in _DOTEbase_.